tameraktasTU/BVG-Dashboard/README.md

 - **Search**: Type to search for a stop, then select from the dropdown (Enter or click)
 - **Nearby**: Click the 📍 button to find and list stops near your location
 - **Time window**: Select 15, 30, or 60 minutes — preference is saved automatically
+- **Radar**: Click the 🎯 Radar button to view live vehicle positions on an interactive map
 - **View route**: Click on any departure to see the complete journey with all stopovers
 - **Refresh**: Click the refresh button or wait for automatic 30-second updates
 - **Theme**: Toggle light/dark mode in the top right — your choice persists across sessions